mayankmalik01/Self-driving-car/README.md

 1) Clone or download the comma_play.py and train_predict.txt
 2) Get the training datasets from [Comma.ai speed challenge](https://github.com/commaai/speedchallenge).
 Specifically - train.mp4 and train.txt
 3) Make sure numpy, argparse, and cv2 are installed.
-4) Go to the same folder in commandline and run "comma.py --video train.mp4" Make sure you have required
+4) Go to the same folder in commandline and run "python comma.py --video train.mp4"